 Does Treatment Really Work?

 Many people, with and without an eating disorder, believe that once a person has an eating disorder, that person will always have an eating disorder.
 This is not true, especially with treatment.

-Remember: The sooner treatment starts, the better.
-The longer abnormal eating patterns continue, the more deeply ingrained they become and the more difficult they are to treat.
+The longer problematic patterns continue, the more deeply ingrained they become - and the more difficult they are to treat.

 Helpful link for parents: http://www.nationaleatingdisorders.org/sites/default/files/Toolkits/ParentToolkit.pdf